Frans Ben Callado: Biography

 Born in Montreal in 1978, he grew up in Madrid and near London.
 He studied composition with John Woolrich, Michel Gonneville and Michel Longtin.
 A pianist and improviser, he is the author of numerous compositions, written for different soloists and ensembles, such as Ensemble Allogène, Ensemble Chorum and Toronto's New Music Concerts.
 A founding member of the experimental rock collective, Concorde Crash (2001–06), he has organised many multidisciplinary cabarets and events in Montreal.
 Also a translator and blogger, his literary output is written in three languages: Spanish, French and English.
-In 2010, he participated in the International Poetry Festival at Colima, México, translating his own poems.
+In 2010, he participated in the International Poetry Festival at Colima, Mexico, translating his own poems.
 He took part in the 40th anniversary of the Nuit de la Poésie.